bazelbuild/bazel-blog/_posts/2019-09-19-ijwb-reverse-engineering-sync.md

 The [output
 groups](https://docs.bazel.build/versions/master/skylark/rules.html#requesting-output-files)
 determine the set of requested files.
-In this Java project, the the plugin requests for the `intellij-info-java` and `intellij-resolve-java` output groups by default, which instructs Bazel to run the actions that produces the respective `intellij-info.txt` and JAR files for the project view's targets.
+In this Java project, the plugin requests for the `intellij-info-java` and `intellij-resolve-java` output groups by default, which instructs Bazel to run the actions that produces the respective `intellij-info.txt` and JAR files for the project view's targets.
 This builds up the `TargetData` and `BlazeProjectData` structures, which the plugin serializes onto the disk for persistence.

 After the build completes, the plugin processes the earlier outputs to generate the internal project model, writes the necessary IDE metadata files, and commits